 It is interesting to note that many Jews and Muslims also believe in Jesus Christ, though do not believe he was the Messiah.

 As a Catholic, I’m not at all offended by the differing beliefs of my Jewish or Muslim friends.
-What matters most is that we respect and love each other, as God commanded us to “love our neighbor as ourselves” – also known as the the two greatest greatest commandments.
+What matters most is that we respect and love each other, as God commanded us to “love God and love our neighbor as ourselves”—also known as the the two greatest greatest commandments.
 He said it often enough: Leviticus 19:18, Matthew 22:39, Mark 12:31, and Luke 10:27.
 You’d think we’d have figured it out by now.
+But I digress.

-Holy Week begins one week before Easter Sunday on Palm Sunday.
+Holy Week begins on Palm Sunday, one week before Easter Sunday.
 This is the day Jesus entered Jerusalem triumphantly (only to be tried and sentenced to death five days later).

-Lent ends a few days later on Thursday.
-Also known as Maundy* Thursday, this is the day Jesus shared his Last Supper with his twelve apostles.
-Christ’s Last Supper was used as the basis for the first “Eucharist” or “Holy Communion”, which many Christians, and Catholics especially, observe every Sunday of the year to commemorate Christ’s sacrifice and his gift of salvation to us.
+Lent ends on Maundy* Thursday (three days before Easter Sunday), which is the day Jesus shared his Last Supper with his twelve apostles.
+Christ’s Last Supper is used as the basis for the “Eucharist” or “Holy Communion”, which many Christians – and Catholics especially – observe every Sunday of the year to commemorate Christ’s sacrifice and his gift of salvation to us.

 - *”Maundy” refers to the ceremony of washing the feet of the poor.
 In this context, it commemorates Jesus’ washing His disciples’ feet at the Last Supper.

-Then begins the Holy Triduum, the three day period from Friday to Sunday.
-Jesus is hung to death on a cross on Good Friday (also referred to as Holy Friday) and rises from the dead three days later on Easter Sunday.
+Then begins the Holy Triduum, the three-day period from Friday to Sunday.
+Jesus is hung to death on a cross on Good Friday (also referred to as Holy Friday).
+He rises from the dead two days later on Easter Sunday.